tomokr/Housing/README.md

 ## EDA
 I'm going to explore the training data, which is the 70% of the whole prepared test data set.
+For EDA, we dropped the columns contains `NaN`.

 The `SalePrice` is distributed as the graph below.

 ![saleprice](https://user-images.githubusercontent.com/5339011/99019561-909d1580-252a-11eb-9a6e-846bf06a148c.png)